Moocowsgomoo/StS-ConstructMod/README.md

 ## New Keyword: Cycle ##
 **Definition:** When drawn, discard this and draw another card if the cycle condition is met.
 Only works once per card per turn.
 **Examples:**
-* Reactive Shield: Cycle if no enemy intends to attack.
-Gain 8 Block.
 * Flak Barrage: Cycle if your Strength < 1.
-Deal 0 damage to a random enemy 5 times.
+Deal 0 damage to a random enemy 4 times.
+* Isolate: Cycle if there's more than one enemy.
+Your attacks deal double damage this turn.
 * Guard Orb: Cycle.
 When cycled, gain 2 Block.

 ![Gameplay Image](github_resources/gameplay.png)